5 Reasons Why I Like the Eroscillator More Than the Hitachi Magic Wand

 The Magic Wand Rechargeable is the most powerful rechargeable wand vibrator I’ve tried, though.
 And if you’ve ever wanted an insertable vibrator almost as powerful as the Hitachi Magic Wand, you’ll want to read my wand massager round-up — find out how the BMS Factory Swan Wand compares.

 Not all wands are created equal, so my intention isn’t to say that I’ll dislike every wand I ever try.
 I don’t fancy the vibrations on the

-Also, because new readers are still finding this post via Google… I want REALLY want y’all to know that I fucking love the Magic Wand Plus now, even though I find the Magic Wand Original “meh.”
-The Magic Wand Plus and Rechargeable upgrades come with more speed settings (on the low end!) with deeper vibration quality.
+I find the Magic Wand Original “meh.”
+The Magic Wand Plus and Rechargeable upgrades, though, come with more speed settings (on the low end!) with deeper vibration quality.
 And that is a beautiful thing.

 3 The Eroscillator delivers better orgasms for me

 I can only speculate why the Eroscillator is so much more conducive to orgasms for me.
 I know that, unlike most vibrators, its head swivels side-to-side, rather than just shifting in pressure.
 It’s also a less irritating, lower pitch.

 Perhaps it’s the back-and-forth motion.
 Or probably my brain wants to filter out the more constant input from the Magic Wand’s faster vibrations.
 Maybe the rumbliness is that much more pleasurable and makes me come so much quicker that there’s not enough time for my brain’s filter to kick in.